 The aim of our study is to present the prediction of the deformation of polymer as function of temperature, Youg modulus, stress and aging time using ANN.
 On the basis of a small experimental data of polymer system B, we tried to predict, using regularized algorithms, the strain measurements for different aging time.

 This paper is organized as follows: section II presents the experimental procedure.
-Section III concerns the ANN configuration, followed by results and discussion in section IV which concluded the paper.
+Section III concerns the ANN configuration and the presentation of the Bayesian regularization, Levenberg-Marquardt and BFGS algorithms.

 II.
 MATERIAL AND METHODS

 A. Material